emilymmoser/emu_CAMELS/README.md

 ## A few additional notes
 1. The input masses are in log, so if you want to emulate a profile of mass 1e14 Msol, you would input it as 14.

-2. The current profiles cover the radial range 0.01-10 Mpc.
+2. The current profiles cover the radial range ~(3e-3 for TNG,5e-4 for SIMBA)-12 Mpc.
 This can also be seen by looking at the txt files in the emulator_profiles directory.

 3. The emulator will return a profile in log values, and CGS units.